Tuesdays 6:00 - 8:15 PM

 Note: Assembly will be from 7:00 to 7:15 pm for all students.

-This program prepares students to take their places as adults within the Jewish community.
-Aspects of the program focus on leading prayer, on history, Judaica, and preparation of D’Var Torah.
-Students will attend 3 sessions of classes as well as share in a provided meal.
+The B’nai Mitzvah program prepares students to take their place as adults within the Jewish Community.
+This program includes a focus on leading prayer, Jewish History, Judaica, and preparation of D’Var Torah.

 Students should be 12 years old by September 30th to participate in the Bar/Bat Mitzvah Program.
 (For students who will turn 13 years of age between October 1 and February 1, the option exists to attend Tuesday Night Religious Studies simultaneously with the first hour of the Bar/Bat Mitzvah class.
 These students are then expected to complete the second half of the Bar/Bat Mitzvah Program the following year.)

 We require that our Bar/Bat Mitzvah youth candidates complete a minimum of two years of formal Jewish education before entering the Bar/Bat Mitzvah training program.
 In addition, Our Bar/Bat Mitzvah candidates are required to attend at least 12 Shabbat services during their Bar/Bat Mitzvah class year.
 At least six services must be attended between the High Holy Days and February.
 Bar/Bat Mitzvah ceremonies may not occur prior to March of the Bar/Bat Mitzvah preparation year.